 Trading more online could help boost global economic growth, according to a paper published this week by the Centre for Economic Policy Research.

-Four economists used data from San Jose, California-based retailer EBay Inc. (EBAY) to “breathe new life into the ‘death of distance’ hypothesis,” which maintains advances in transportation and communication should make international trade cheaper and easier.
+Four economists used data from San Jose, California-based retailer EBay Inc. (EBAY:US) to “breathe new life into the ‘death of distance’ hypothesis,” which maintains advances in transportation and communication should make international trade cheaper and easier.

 Their study of transactions featuring 40 product categories and 62 countries from 2004 to 2007 shows the impact of distance on trade to be 65 percent smaller when business is conducted online.